-- A cut or sore on your foot that doesn't seem to be healing, is infected or is getting worse
+- A cut or sore on your foot that is infected or won't heal

-- Burning, tingling, weakness or pain in your hands or feet that interferes with your daily routine or your sleep
+- Burning, tingling, weakness or pain in your hands or feet that interferes with daily activities or sleep

-- Changes in your digestion, urination or sexual function
+- Changes in digestion, urination or sexual function

 - Kidney disease.
-Diabetes can cause damage to the kidneys, which may increase the toxins in the blood and contribute to nerve damage.
+Diabetes can damage the kidneys.
+Kidney damage sends toxins into the blood, which can lead to nerve damage.

 - Smoking.
 Smoking narrows and hardens your arteries, reducing blood flow to your legs and feet.
-This makes it more difficult for wounds to heal and damages the integrity of the peripheral nerves.
+This makes it more difficult for wounds to heal and damages the peripheral nerves.

 Diabetic neuropathy can cause a number of serious complications, including:

 - Urinary tract infections and urinary incontinence.
-Damage to the nerves that control your bladder can prevent it from emptying completely.
-This allows bacteria to multiply in your bladder and kidneys, leading to urinary tract infections.
-Nerve damage can also affect your ability to feel when you need to urinate or to control the muscles that release urine.
+If the nerves that control your bladder are damaged, you may be unable to fully empty your bladder.
+Bacteria can build up in the bladder and kidneys, causing urinary tract infections.
+Nerve damage can also affect your ability to feel when you need to urinate or to control the muscles that release urine, leading to leakage (incontinence).

 - Sexual dysfunction.
-Autonomic neuropathy often damages the nerves that affect the sex organs, leading to erectile dysfunction in men and problems with lubrication and arousal in women.
+Autonomic neuropathy often damages the nerves that affect the sex organs.
+Men may experience erectile dysfunction.
+Women may have difficulty with lubrication and arousal.

-You can help prevent or delay diabetic neuropathy and its complications by keeping your blood sugar consistently well-controlled, taking good care of your feet and following a healthy lifestyle.
+You can prevent or delay diabetic neuropathy and its complications by closely managing your blood sugar and taking good care of your feet.